-Similar to conventional radiography, this technology captures images by passing radiation through tissues to a detector, resulting in a black-and-white picture of the area involved.
+What it is: Similar to conventional radiography, this technology captures images by passing radiation through tissues to a detector, resulting in a black-and-white picture of the area involved.
 Digital technology provides instant results, as well as the ability to manipulate images to highlight certain structures.

 What it tells you: Radiography is best for evaluating bone, and is the diagnostic tool of choice for fractures, arthritis, and other bone abnormalities.
 The greater detail available due to digital technology also provides a limited view of some soft-tissue structures.

-Because the technology is relatively new and provides greater detail and ability to manipulate images, it’s easy for your veterinarian to over-interpret findings.
+Limitations: Because the technology is relatively new and provides greater detail and ability to manipulate images, it’s easy for your veterinarian to over-interpret findings.
 Radiography is very limited for soft-tissue evaluation.

 Cost: $40 to $50 per view, $200 to $250 per joint.

-Similar to conventional ultrasound, digital ultrasound captures images by passing sound waves through tissues to produce a picture.
+What it is: Similar to conventional ultrasound, digital ultrasound captures images by passing sound waves through tissues to produce a picture.
 Because of the digital format, these ultrasound images can be manipulated to provide greater detail and alternative views, compared to conventional technology.